Twin-lead: Characteristic impedance

-The dielectric material between the two conductors with either twin-lead or ladder line is not all air.
-The effect of a "mixed" dielectric, part air and part polyethylene or other plastic, is that the actual impedance will fall somewhere between the value calculated assuming all air or all polyethylene.
-Published, carefully measured values for $\ Z_\mathsf{o}$ will typically be more accurate than estimates from formulas.
+The dielectric material between the two conductors with either twin-lead or ladder line is not all air: The effect of a "mixed" dielectric, part air and part polyethylene or other plastic, is that the actual impedance will fall somewhere between the value calculated assuming all air or all polyethylene.
+Carefully measured or published values for $\ Z_\mathsf{o}$ will typically be more accurate than estimates from formulas.

 Antennas

 Twin-lead can be connected directly to a suitably designed antenna: